SDK npm package is not published yet and API environments may be unavailable.View status

 How Ananke TCode works

 With Ananke TCode, you create a TDoc template that defines which fields go into the barcode payload, and a Placement template that controls where the barcode is rendered on the PDF.
-You then stamp a PDF, which generates a DataMatrix barcode containing the encoded payload plus a cryptographic signature.
+You then stamp a PDF, which generates a DataMatrix barcode tied to the document's verification record.

-Verification can happen by scanning the barcode (offline signature check) or by calling the verification API with the document reference or hash.
+Verification can happen by scanning the barcode (quick local checks) or by calling the verification API with the document reference or hash.

 Using them together